Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Insecticidal Soap or Neem Oil

 When all else fails, you can spray.
 However, you must always be very, very careful what you spray on edible plants because whatever you spray on your vegetables, will end up on your dinner plate.
 Insecticidal soaps work by coating the insects and larvae and smothering them.
 Neem oil is always a good choice because it is non-toxic and breaks down within a few days.
-When spraying, be sure to coat the undersides of the leaves where the beetles, larvae and eggs are.
+When spraying, be sure to coat the undersides of the leaves where the beetles, larvae and eggs are found.
 Spraying on top of the leaves won’t harm the beetles, because they only feed on the undersides of the leaves.

 Do a Thorough Fall Garden Cleanup

 A great way to keep Mexican bean beetles out of your garden is to do a thorough fall garden cleanup.
 Remove all weeds and plant debris.
 The adult beetles hibernate in plant debris over the winter.
 If your garden is bare and there is no place for them to hibernate, they will fly away to find a more friendly environment.

 © 2019 Caren White